tiesing/IP3/README.md

 Currently there is no bug reported raise a bug fix [here](tiesingharmy97@gmail.com)

 ## setup process
-to run the delani ip3 on your server you need text editor like VSCODE or ATOM and an account on github or you can acces it thr this [tiesing](https://github.com/tiesing/IP3)
+to run the delani ip3 on your server you need text editor like VSCODE or ATOM and an account on github or you can acces it through this [tiesing](https://github.com/tiesing/IP3)
 to download vscode-[vscode](https://code.visualstudio.com/download)
 to download atom-[atom](https://atom.io/)